radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 ### Post-processing exclusion filter

 Proxy virtual views from LDAP backends can be conditioned by using a Post-processing exclusion filter.
-After RadiantOne queries the backend and retrieves the results, this filter excludes certain entries from being returned to the client.
+After RadiantOne queries the backend and retrieves the results, this filter excludes certain entries (that match the filter) from being returned to the client.

 To define a post-processing filter: